xiaomo728/edx-platform/docs/decisions/0010-limit-modulestore-use-in-lms.rst

   increase the time it takes to get data out, and you will almost certainly not be able to comprehensively test for all those situations.

+  *You must be aggressive about alerting on task failures*.
+Publishes are infrequent enough to make it so that certain content-dependent errors will not trigger most error rate alerts.
+You have to be extremely sensitive to outright failures in your task because you may be blocking the publish for a course.

 Signal Handler
   ``cms.djangoapps.contentstore.outlines.signals.handlers.listen_for_course_publish``